boneskull/unexpected-eventemitter/README.md

 `<function|Promise> to emit with error from <Error> <EventEmitter> <string> <any*>`

 - Use when the subject `<function|Promise>` emits, but _also_ throws or rejects.
+- A strict equality check is made against `Error`
 - There is no converse of this assertion; you cannot use `[not]`.

 ## Contributing